insooth/insooth.github.io/selective-argument-application.md

 ## Lifting

-We can lift the presented in this article technique into a reusable abstraction called `apply_if`:
+We can easily derive a reusable abstraction from the presented in this article technique and call it `apply_if`:

 ```c++
 template<template<class> class P, class T>